iwyoo/tf_conv_cosnorm/README.md

 ```

 ## Test
-A modified version of test code [2] is used for dubug and test of this implementation.
+A modified version of test code [2] is used to dubug and test of this implementation.

 ## References
 - [1] Chunjie, Luo, and Yang Qiang.
 "Cosine Normalization: Using Cosine Similarity Instead of Dot Product in Neural Networks." (https://arxiv.org/abs/1702.05870)